 In line with the organizational structure, the remuneration system for members of the Management Board is simple, clear and comprehensible.
-It complies with the requirements of Section 162 of the German Stock Corporation Act (AktG) and the recommendations of the German Corporate Governance Code (GCGC) in the financial year 2023, to the extent no deviation has been declared.
+It complies with the requirements of Section 87a of the German Stock Corporation Act (AktG) and the recommendations of the German Corporate Governance Code (GCGC) in the financial year 2024, to the extent no deviation has been declared.
+In accordance with mandatory law, the remuneration system provides for a cap.

 Each of the three members of the Management Board entered into a service agreement with the company governed by German law and based on substantially similar terms.
-These agreements were extended in 2023 for three more years, beginning on November 1, 2023 and expiring on October 31, 2026.
+These agreements were extended in 2023 for three more years, beginning on November 1, 2023, and expiring on October 31, 2026.

-Scope of application in fiscal year 2023
+Scope of application in fiscal year 2024

-The remuneration system was applied as follows in fiscal year 2023:
+The remuneration system was applied as follows in fiscal year 2024:

-- Manas Human from 01.01.2023 until 31.12.2023 - Annette Mainka from 01.01.2023 until 31.12.2023 - Vikram Sehgal from 01.01.2023 until 31.12.2023
+- Manas Human from 01.01.2024 until 31.12.2024 - Annette Mainka from 01.01.2024 until 31.12.2024 - Vikram Sehgal from 01.01.2024 until 31.12.2024